© S I Richards

 None of us can argue with that.

 The cave is small, clean and wonderfully cool.
-We make Jamie as comfortable as we can on the floor.
-Doctor Baines follows us in a few minutes later and slumps down against the cave wall.
+We make Jamie as comfortable as we can.
+Doctor Baines follows us in and slumps down against the cave wall.
 Dad and I tell her we’re going back out to look for branches to make a splint for Jamie’s leg, but she doesn’t offer to help.

 He’s still not fully conscious but, as we strap the splint in place with our belts, he whimpers like a wounded animal.
 We’ve got no medicine to stop his pain.

 When we’ve done as much as we can with the splint, Dad announces, ‘I’ll see if I can get some help.’
 His face is lined with worry.